 The first stars have blown bubbles of ionized radiation (blue) into the surrounding primordial gas (green).
 Shown is a frame from a supercomputer simulation, depicting the universe three hundred million years after the Big Bang.
 The first galaxies were assembled out of the material affected and disturbed by the feedback from the first stars.
 The image shows the simulation (computed on TACC's Ranger) of the impact of radiation from early stars on surrounding primordial gas in the early Universe.
 Green shows concentration of molecular hydrogen in the primordial gas, while blue shows regions ionized by high-energy radiation from the stars.
 When a star is active, the surrounding molecular hydrogen is completely destroyed, preventing further star formation.
 As stars die, radiation levels decline and molecular hydrogen begins to reform, possibly allowing another round of star formation.Close

-The editors insist that articles published in CompAC be transparent with regard to how computational results were obtained and may be reproduced, as well as where benchmarks of the codes used may be found.
-Besides providing detailed information on simulations in the main part of simulation papers, authors will be requested to attach an appendix to their article providing certain information on the code.
-A template for these appendices is provided by the journal.
+Articles submitted to CompAC should be transparent and include all technical details for reproducibility of computational results, as well as information where benchmarks of the codes used may be found.
+Besides providing detailed information on simulations in the main part of simulation papers, authors will be motivated to attach an appendix to their article providing relevant information on the source code used for the research described in the manuscript.

 SpringerOpen is Springer’s new suite of open access journals which will cover all disciplines.
 SpringerOpen journals are fully and immediately open access and will publish articles under the Creative Commons Attribution license.
 This makes it easy for authors to fully comply with open access mandates and retain copyright.
 SpringerOpen journals combine open access and our expertise in delivering high-quality and rapid publications, from online submission systems and in-depth peer review to an efficient, author-friendly production process.